joshre/joshre.github.io/_share/resume.md

     <h2 id="about-me"  class="-mb-3 text-3xl tracking-tight font-vulf">About Me</h2>
   </div>
   <div class="flex flex-wrap gap-8 items-center lg:flex-nowrap dark:gap-slate">
-    <p>I live in <strong class="font-medium"><span style="color:#ff8200;" class="vols" onmouseover="document.querySelector('.rocky-top-bg').classList.add('run')" onmouseout=" document.querySelector('.rocky-top-bg').classList.remove('run')">Knoxville</span>, Tennessee</strong> with my wonderful wife Leila and a couple of kiddos.
+    <p>I live in <strong class="font-medium"><span class="vols text-rocky-top">Knoxville</span>, Tennessee</strong> with my wonderful wife Leila and a couple of kiddos.
 We avidly garden—saving seeds and seeking out new varieties—and our family's best time is spent together cooking.
 I also serve as an elder at our church.
     <!-- I'd rather not put a picture of my family on GitHub, so I've conveniently provided an approximation—<em>just look how happy we are.</em> -->
     </p>
   <!-- <img src="../../images/image.png" class="mx-auto rounded-lg border opacity-80 sm:w-1/3 border-soil-200 slate-1/2 -rota 3 bg-soil-50 lg:rounded- dark:invert dark:bg-slate dark:border-slate"> -->